Christopher gains possession of a nightclub.

 But I guess we can’t blame Chris or AJ or Meadow or Tony too much for being so self-serving when even institutions like Verbum Dei (“The Word of God”) is looking out primarily for itself.
 AJ and his friends vandalize the school, but AJ escapes expulsion.
 Verbum Dei’s administrator and the football coach (who is also a priest) outline the various reasons why it is in AJ’s best interest not to be booted out of school, but everyone understands that they are really acting in the school’s best interest.
 Everybody has got their bullshit accomodational pretenses.

 “WHAT KIND OF ANIMAL…”

-I love how the camera and the sound editing are used to connect the custom pizza to AJ.
-The camera pulls in on the parlor owner as the cops put the screws to him, as it were, and then pulls out to reveal the guilty party.
+I love how the camera and the sound editing are used to connect the custom pizza to AJ: the camera pulls in on the parlor owner as the cops put the screws to him, as it were, and then pulls out to reveal the guilty party.
 Carmela’s voice bridges the edit, further connecting the pizza to AJ.
-Todd VanDerWerff writes, regarding AJ’s juvenile misbehavior here, that…
+Regarding AJ’s juvenile misbehavior here, Todd VanDerWerff writes that…

 AJ is just a kid who goes along with what’s happening.
 The other kids are the ringleaders…But AJ is weak-willed and willing to go with the flow…all he really wants to do is impress them, not take the initiative, for good or ill, with them.